microsoft/bobsql/demos/devops_sqlcontainers/sqlcontainers/readme.md

 1. Show `docker ps` from the Terminal in VS Code
 1. Show `docker images` from the Terminal in VS Code
 1. Show the docker Windows app.
 Click on the image and show the properties.
+1. Show **execincontainers.ps1** to show how to look "inside" the container including running sqlcmd.
+1. Show **containerlogs.ps1** so you can see the ERRORLOG outside the container.

 ## How to customize a SQL Server container